 - 4.6.3 If less notice is given by an applicant, they may have insufficient time to respond fully to representations that may have been submitted; this is particularly relevant where Responsible Authorities and/or other persons take the view that an application is lacking in detail and substance, which can lead to the licensing process becoming drawn out in the lead up to the proposed event.
-This can lead to pressures on an organiser in the crucial lead up time to an event itself and could lead to the refusal of the licence. - 4.6.4 Applicants must be mindful that although it is possible for an operating schedule to be drawn sufficiently widely to encompass a range of events under a licence, there is a possibility that it will lack sufficient specific detail to enable responsible authorities to come to a balanced judgment as to whether the licensing objectives will be placed at risk and as to whether the mitigation measures proposed will be sufficient to avert that risk.
-Further, the potential for adverse impacts can vary significantly between events even when planned at the same premises; applicants are therefore advised to provide as much detail as possible for each type of event. - 4.6.5 Where relevant representations are received in respect of an application, the Authority will consider, amongst other matters, whether the operating schedule a) defines the events proposed with sufficient certainty to enable Responsible
+This can lead to pressures on an organiser in the crucial lead up time to an event itself and could lead to the refusal of the licence. - 4.6.4 These events have significant potential to undermine the promotion of the Licensing Objectives, due to their sheer size and complexity.
+The Authority believes that this risk can only be adequately mitigated by the submission of an up to date, relevant, detailed and complete operating schedule that is specific to the proposed event on each separate occasion or for a specific period less than permanent. - 4.6.5 Applicants must be mindful that although it is possible for an operating schedule to be drawn sufficiently widely to encompass a range of events under a licence, there is a possibility that it will lack sufficient specific detail to enable responsible authorities to come to a balanced judgment as to whether the licensing objectives will be placed at risk and as to whether the mitigation measures proposed will be sufficient to avert that risk.
+Further, the potential for adverse impacts can vary significantly between